RockefellerArchiveCenter/reading-room-manual/index.md

 * Researchers can access digitized access copies in the [Virtual Vault](http://virtualvault.rockarch.org/).
 * Researchers can view digital access DVD copies for material not available in the Virtual Vault.
 The free-standing DVD player (located in the closet to the right of the researchers’ bathroom) can be borrowed.
 The desk monitor can provide headphones.
 * Some analog film formats, such as 16mm and 35mm film, can be played in the Preservation Lab.
 If a researcher is interested in viewing a film, advanced notice of at least 48 business hours must be given to allow for proper staging and assessment.
-If the researcher gives advance notice, follow the Instructions for audiovisual queues in the Aeon Guides for the RAC folder.
+If the researcher gives advance notice, follow the Instructions for audiovisual queues in the Aeon Guides for the RAC folder (`/S:/Inter-Office/Reference/Aeon Guides for the RAC)`.

 #### Ephemera
 Unlike with standard legal- and letter-sized materials, the researcher will slide ephemera pages from one side of the folder the next rather than flip them as if pages in a book.
 The desk monitor will help move all materials, as necessary.